jwpedia-admin/jw-rules/DISCLAIMER.md

 # Licencing and licencing changes

-The collaborators of this project submit their collaborations under the licence of this project ([see LICENCE](LICENCE)) and accept that this licence may change over time at the sole discretion of the owners and administrators of this project.
-Any change in licence by the owners or administrators of this project will affect the project from that moment onwards only.
-Every previous work to the licence change will continue to be licenced under the previous licence.
+The collaborators of this project submit their collaborations under the license of this project ([see LICENSE](LICENSE)) and accept that this license may change over time at the sole discretion of the owners and administrators of this project.
+Any change in license by the owners or administrators of this project will affect the project from that moment onwards only.
+Every previous work to the license change will continue to be licensed under the previous license.

-Collaborators are granted the right to hold a copy of this project (e.g. fork or clone) under the terms of any applicable licence at the time, and continue working on their own versions of this project under that licence.
-Collaborators are also granted the right to change the licence of their own works in any licence they see fit, that is compatible with the licence of the work at the moment of their copy.
+Collaborators are granted the right to hold a copy of this project (e.g. fork or clone) under the terms of any applicable license at the time, and continue working on their own versions of this project under that license.
+Collaborators are also granted the right to change the license of their own works in any license they see fit, that is compatible with the license of the work at the moment of their copy.

 Any copy of this project is responsibility of their respective owners and maintainers.